-Individual Music Lessons (per credit hour) \$425 Graduation Fee \$100/one-time Books Varies Late Registration Fee \$50 Parking \$280/semester or \$560/year
+Individual Music Lessons (per credit hour) \$425 Graduation Fee \$150/one-time Books Varies Late Registration Fee \$50 Parking \$280/semester or \$560/year

-&lt;sup>1Resident students must pay the required security deposit.
+Resident students must pay the required security deposit.
 The deposit will be refunded when the student ceases to be a resident student (e.g. moves off-campus, terminates enrollment) providing that all housing policies have been adhered to properly and any and all related fees/fines have been paid.

-&lt;sup>2All students enrolled must pay a \$100 security deposit to be maintained for the duration of their time at Providence.
+All students enrolled must pay a \$100 security deposit to be maintained for the duration of their time at Providence.
 The deposit will be refunded when the student terminates enrollment, providing that all fines (e.g. library, parking) have been paid and the student account is in good standing.

-&lt;sup>3All returning students who wish to reserve on-campus housing for the following year must submit a \$250 deposit with a completed housing application.
+All returning students who wish to reserve on-campus housing for the following year must submit a \$250 deposit with a completed housing application.
 This deposit will be applied to room charges for the fall semester.
 Deposits are only refundable if a request is made in writing to the business office prior to June 1st.
 A \$25 late fee applies for deposits received after June 1.

-&lt;sup>4The new student orientation fee is a one-time fee to help cover the cost for the student orientation activities.
+The new student orientation fee is a one-time fee to help cover the cost for the student orientation activities.